choderalab/mpiplus/docs/index.rst

 License
 -------
-+mpiplus+ is licensed under the MIT License.
+mpiplus is licensed under the MIT License.
-See the `LICENSE` file distributed with +mpiplus+ for more details.
+See the `LICENSE` file distributed with mpiplus for more details.